dinethmeegoda/Continuum-Flow/README.md

   <i>Indexing illustration</i>
 </p>

-By taking a vector from the center of a block to the cell represented by a given thread, we can remap that distance such that cells on the border of a block are ±1, and anything inside is 0.
+We can take a vector from the center of a block to the cell represented by a given thread, and then remap that distance such that cells on the border of a block are ±1, and anything inside is 0.
 Not only does this tell us whether or not a cell is on a block boundary, it also gives us the directions we need to search for the 8 neighboring blocks

 ```GLSL
     // (±1 or 0, ±1 or 0, ±1 or 0)